 Complete this short Google Form to add your name to the list to receive the app for free (first 100 respondents).
 Thanks for the tremendous response!
 The form is now closed.

 For more information on the Water Quality Mobile App and its features, visit the iTunes App Store or Google Play and search for “WaterQuality.”
-Additional stream study resources can be found at https://stroudcenter.org/education/ or at www.riverlearning.org.
+Additional stream study resources are available from our Education Department or the Foundation for Ohio River Education.

 The Water Quality Mobile App is part of the WikiWatershed® Toolkit, a Stroud Water Research Center initiative to help citizens, conservation practitioners, municipal decision-makers, researchers, educators, and students advance knowledge and stewardship of fresh water.